 const responseJson = parse(pm.response.text());

-To parse HTML, you can use cheerio:
+To parse HTML, use cheerio with the require method:

-const $ = cheerio.load(pm.response.text());
+const $ = require('cheerio').load(pm.response.text());

 //output the html for testing